About Quilt Fiction & the Story Guild

 Quiltfiction.com is the place for quilters who love to read, and especially love quilt stories.
 Whether you’re in the mood for a short story or making a list for your next library trip, you’ll find everything you need right here: original fiction, book lists and interviews with your favorite authors.
-Have your own story to tell?
-We’ll keep you posted on upcoming writing contests.
 Stay current by signing up for the QuiltFiction newsletter!

 Quiltfiction.com was founded in 2018 by author Frances O’Roark Dowell, who, in a moment of questionable judgment, decided to podcast her work-in-progress, the quilting novel Friendship Album, 1933.
 525 pages later, she found herself in the middle of a community of quilters and readers who had followed the adventures of Eula, Bess, Florence, Dorothy and Emmeline.
 They met regularly in the Quilt Fiction Club, a private group that’s still going strong (sign up here) to talk about books, quilts and, of course, pie.